SNUDerek/card-game-test-app/README.md

 # Card Game Testing App

 Self-hosted multiplayer tabletop for prototyping physical card games.

-See [planning/project-spec.md](planning/project-spec.md) and [planning/data-models.md](planning/data-models.md) for the full design.
+Dynamically loads card data from images and json files.
+Add a folder of cards (images and json files) to the `/cards` directory to add cards to the game.

+Allows for basic operations such as tapping and untapping (via right-click menu), flipping (double-clicking), stacking, shuffling stacks, and drawing from stacks.

+No rulesets supported, this is more like a basic Tabletop Simulator.

 ## Project layout